Just what are the effects of visualization on the brain? Read on to learn about these effects and see how they can help you with your learning!

-For example, when you imagine yourself running around in your mind’s eye, you activate an area of your brain called the premotor cortex which is typically associated with planning and executing movement.
+For example, when you imagine yourself running around in your mind’s eye, you activate an area of your brain called the premotor cortex which is typically associated with planning and executing the movement.

-Visualization can be used as a tool to improve many different areas of life such as learning new skills or overcoming fears and phobias.
+Visualization can be used as a tool to improve different areas of life such as learning new skills or overcoming fears and phobias.
 With these benefits in mind, why not give visualization a try?
 You might find that it works.